 It has a completely different feel from other, smaller, communities in Florida.

 To put things in perspective, the Villages Parrot Head Club (the largest Parrot Head Club in the world) has about 1,500 members.
-That’s more than the total population of Latitude Margaritaville at the time of this writing!
+That’s more than the total population of Latitude Margaritaville at the time I originally wrote this article in 2020!

 Again, what’s good or bad is for you to decide, but just like location, the size of a community and what you might feel comfortable with should definitely play a role in what community you decide to retire in.

 Golf is the big draw for most residents of The Villages.

-Right now there are more than 700 holes of golf spread out across a mix of championship courses and executive courses.
+Right now, more than 700 holes of golf are spread out across a mix of championship and executive courses.

 The championship courses cost money to play, but the executive courses are free for residents (…included in the monthly amenities fee) to play.

 The Villages has around 100 recreation centers with varying levels of amenities within each spread throughout the community.
 As you might imagine, with as many residents as The Villages has, you need that many recreation facilities to keep everyone happy.

 Villages residents also enjoy pickleball courts, tennis courts, softball fields, a woodworking shop with another in the planning stages, air gun ranges, dragon boat racing, and many other amenities.